nrosenstein-c4d/c4ddev/docs/content/scripting.md

 of C4DDev, you can find a plugin for Sublime Text that allows you to send a script to Cinema 4D.

+The default host and port is `localhost:2900` and the default password is `alpine`.

 ![](../plugins/sublimescript.png)

 {{< warning title="Caution" >}}